communitybridge/docs/easycla/project-managers/view-and-manage-cla-group-details.md

 # View and Manage CLA Group Details

-You can view CLA group details, edit or delete a CLA group.
-Based on CLA configuration for the project, available data is shown under CLA Groups.
+A Project Manager can view CLA group details and can edit or delete a CLA group.

 1. [Sign in](sign-in-to-project-control-center.md).